pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Max Pending Web Requests

-The max number of tile fetch requests we can have queued ready to be sent.
+The max number of tile fetch requests we can have queued ready to be sent. (this can be 0, and we will only allow outstanding requests)

 ### Disable Maps After X Failures
+N
 Maps will be automatically disabled if this many tile fetch requests fail.
 0 - unlimited

 ### Fixed Latitude